Why Does the Mighty Thunder Remind Us to Stand Fearless in Life’s Storms? (2025)

 Why does the mighty thunder remind us to stand fearless in life’s storms?

-Thunder’s power and sound make us feel a strong connection to our survival instincts.
-It symbolizes change followed by calm.
-By linking the science of thunder with its metaphorical meaning, we can turn fear into courage.
+Thunder’s power and sudden sound can trigger our survival instincts, making us feel alert and alive.
+Symbolically, thunder represents disruption and change, often followed by calm.
+By connecting the science behind thunder with its metaphorical meaning, we can reframe fear and transform it into courage.

 What makes thunder feel so intense and lasting?